 Catatumbo Lightning was well noticed by famous naturalists like Alexander von Humboldt and Italian geographer Agustin Codazzi who described it as continuous flash arising from the surroundings of Zulia River.

-In the 20th century and the early 21st century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.
+In the 20th century and the early 21st-century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.

 Melchor Bravo Centeno in 1911 proposed that Catatumbo Lightning is induced by the specific wind regime of this region – and thus far it seems that he is right.

-Venezuelan scientist of Russian origin Andrew Zavrotsky (organised three expeditions in 1966 – 1970) identified three epicentres of Catatumbo Lightning in the Swamp National Park Juan Manuel de Aguas, in Claras Aguas Negras and in location west from Lake Maracaibo.
+Venezuelan scientist of Russian origin Andrew Zavrotsky (organized three expeditions in 1966 – 1970) identified three epicenters of Catatumbo Lightning in the Swamp National Park Juan Manuel de Aguas, in Claras Aguas Negras and in location west from Lake Maracaibo.
 At this time some believed that Catatumbo Lightning may be induced by the evaporation of oil compounds from the Maracaibo Basin.
-Zavrotsky denied this and considered that even the presence of uranium in the bedrock is more likely factor than oil.
+Zavrotsky denied this and considered that even the presence of uranium in the bedrock is a more likely factor than oil.
 No proof has been found for this hypothesis.

 Expeditions by Nelson Falcón, University of Carabobo and other scientists resulted in one more hypothesis: pyroelectric mechanism.
-It proposes that winds above the Maracaibo plains collect methane which is considered to be the main cause of phenomenon.
-Also this hypothesis seems to have weak causation – methane content in atmosphere here is not too high.
+It proposes that winds above the Maracaibo plains collect methane which is considered to be the main cause of the phenomenon.
+Also, this hypothesis seems to have weak causation – methane content in the atmosphere here is not too high.
 There are many areas in the world where methane concentration in the air is much higher but no such phenomenon is observed.